simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-27
+<br />**Date image released:**  2024-12-28
+<br />**This image is owned by:**  Włodzimierz Bubak
-<br />**Title of the image:**  Planet Earth at Twilight
+<br />**Title of the image:**  A December Winter Night
-<br />**Description for the image:**  No sudden, sharp boundary marks the passage of day into night in this gorgeous view of ocean and clouds over our fair planet Earth.
-Instead, the shadow line or terminator is diffuse and shows the gradual transition to darkness we experience as twilight.
-With the Sun illuminating the scene from the right, the cloud tops reflect gently reddened sunlight filtered through the dusty troposphere, the lowest layer of the planet's nurturing atmosphere.
-A clear high altitude layer, visible along the dayside's upper edge, scatters blue sunlight and fades into the blackness of space.
-This picture was taken from the International Space Station orbiting at an altitude of 211 nautical miles.
-Of course from home, you can check out the Earth Now.
+<br />**Description for the image:**  Orion seems to come up sideways, climbing over a distant mountain range in this deep skyscape.
+The wintry scene was captured from southern Poland on the northern hemisphere's long solstice night.
+Otherwise unseen nebulae hang in the sky, revealed by the camera modified to record red hydrogen-alpha light.
+The nebulae lie near the edge of the Orion molecular cloud and join the Hunter's familiar belt stars and bright giants Betelgeuse and Rigel.
+Eye of Taurus the Bull, yellowish Aldebaran anchors the V-shaped Hyades star cluster near top center.
+Still, near opposition in planet Earth's sky, the Solar System's ruling gas giant Jupiter is the brightest celestial beacon above this horizon's snowy peaks.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/ISS002-E-7377_2048c.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/bubak-poland.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).